The simultaneous conjugacy problem in groups of piecewise linear functions: The Stair Algorithm

-\remarkname{Backwards and Midpoint Stair Algorithm}{It is possible to run a backwards version of the stair algorithm also for $PL_2^0(J)$.
-Morever, in this case it also possible to run a midpoint version of it: if we are given a point $\lambda$ in the interior of $J$ fixed by $y$ and $z$ and $q$ a fixed power of $2$, then, by running the stair algorithm at the left and the right of $\lambda$ we determine whether there is or not a conjutator $g$ such that $g'(\lambda)=q$. }
+\remarkx{ It is possible to run a backwards version of the stair algorithm also for $\PL_{S,G}^0(J)$.
+Moreover, in this case it also possible to run a midpoint version of it: if we are given a point $\lambda$ in the interior of $J$ fixed by $y$ and $z$ and $q \in G$ , then, by running the stair algorithm at the left and the right of $\lambda$ we determine whether there is or not a conjugator $g$ such that $g'(\lambda)=q$. }